The-Wishlist-Co/docs/emarsysIntegration.md

 # **Emarsys Integration**

-Emarsys Platform empowers marketers to execute simple, single-channel campaigns, or create sophisticated, cross-channel journeys at scale.
+The Emarsys marketing platform empowers marketers to execute simple, single-channel campaigns, or create sophisticated, cross-channel journeys at scale.

  The Emarsys platform makes it easy to integrate data, set up messaging across channels, and deploy personalized campaigns at scale.
-From personalized campaigns to triggering events in real-time, easily deploy marketing automation across every channel.

- The **Emarsys Integration Lambda** enables the seamless integration of the platforms Trigger a Wishlist Update event with the TWC System for the customers who are subscribed to the event from Emarsys.
+ The Wishlist's **Emarsys Integration Lambda** enables the seamless integration to Emarsys, and triggers a Wishlist Update event from The Wishlist to Emarsys  for every wishlist interaction in The Wishlist platform.

  ***

 ## Enabling Emarsys

-Enabling the service is done using the TWC [*Event Subscription Resource*](eventcollectorAPI.md#event-subscription-resource) API.
-Once enabled, all the wishlist interactions flow to Emarsys from the [Customer Interactions](platformgeneratedevents.md#customer-interaction)
+Enable the service using The Wishlist [*Event Subscription Resource*](eventsAPI.md#event-subscription-resource) API.
+Once enabled, all the wishlist interactions flow to Emarsys from The Wishlist [Customer Interactions](platformgeneratedevents.md#customer-interaction)

 ## Configuring System Parameters